salessa/compwned/docs/index.md

 The password list that is shipped with this app is stored as bloom filter.
 This [link](https://llimllib.github.io/bloomfilter-tutorial/) provides a good description of bloom filters.

 The file that is provided has 46,15,205,609 bits and requires 10 independent SHA-1 hash computations to index into it.
 With this setup, the theoretical false positive probability is 0.1%.

+You can view the full source code on https://github.com/salessa/compwned.

 ## License Agreement